 (This article is a special guest post by geriatrician Dr. Nicole Didyk, founder of the blog and YouTube channel The Wrinkle.
 Like me, Dr. Didyk has a particular interest in informing and empowering older adults and families.
-So I’ve been very glad to have her contributing to the site these past few months — you may have noticed she’s been helping me answer comments — and I’m thrilled to say she’ll be covering some topics that I haven’t yet had the time to address.
+So I’ve been very glad to have her contributing to the site, and I appreciate her covering some topics that I haven’t yet had the time to address.
 Enjoy! — L. Kernisan)

 Quick!
 Think about older adults and sex.
 What comes to mind?
 George Burns cracking wise about sex after 90 being like trying to shoot pool with a rope?
 A sweet old couple holding hands in their rocking chairs?
 Nothing?

 The truth is that what pops into people’s minds, when it comes to older adults and sexuality, is often negative.
 For instance, it’s common for older adults to be thought of as:

 - “Cute” in a chaste and childlike way,

 - Predatory and/or “lecherous”, as in the “cougar” or the “dirty old man”, or